-Watch the following video or follow along with with the instructions below to learn how to schedule leave for FFCRA (COVID-19) in Justworks.
+Watch the following video or follow along with the instructions below to learn how to schedule leave for FFCRA (COVID-19) in Justworks.

 Admins with the “Manage Employees” permission will be able to put employees on leave for reasons related to COVID-19 under the Families First Coronavirus Response Act (FFCRA) and claim related tax credits by heading to an employee's profile and selecting "Schedule FFCRA Leave."